sxs-collaboration/spectre/docs/DevGuide/Brigand.md

 \subsubsection append append<Sequence...>

 \par
-Contatenates all of its arguments, keeping the head of the first (or \ref list "tmpl::list" if passed no arguments).
+Concatenates all of its arguments, keeping the head of the first (or \ref list "tmpl::list" if passed no arguments).
 \snippet Test_TMPLDocumentation.cpp tmpl::append